benslamahafedh/OmniaOS/src/docs/README.md

 # OmniaOS Documentation

 Welcome to the OmniaOS documentation.
-This guide will help you understand the system architecture, features, and payment process.
+This guide will help you understand the AI companion operating system, its features, and how it can help improve your romantic relationships.

 ## 📚 Documentation Index

 ### Core Documentation
+- **[About OmniaOS](./about-omniaos.md)** - Our story, mission, and vision
+- **[Getting Started](./getting-started.md)** - Complete guide to using OmniaOS
+- **[AI Companions](./ai-companions.md)** - Detailed guide to Samantha, Elias, and Lyra
 - **[Features](./features.md)** - Overview of OmniaOS features and capabilities
 - **[Architecture](./architecture.md)** - Technical architecture and system design
-- **[Payment System](./payment.md)** - Payment process and SOL-based transactions
+- **[Access & Premium Features](./payment.md)** - Freemium model and companion access

 ## 🚀 Quick Start

-1. **Getting Started** - Clone the repository and run the development server
+1. **Getting Started** - Launch OmniaOS and choose your AI companion
-2. **Features** - Explore the core features and AI capabilities
+2. **Features** - Explore the AI companions and their capabilities
-3. **Payment** - Understand the freemium model and companion access
+3. **Privacy** - Understand our commitment to your emotional safety

 ## 🎯 Key Concepts

 ### System Overview
-OmniaOS is a web-based operating system with an AI companion named Samantha.
+OmniaOS is an AI companion operating system designed to help you navigate your romantic life.
 The system features:
-- Anime-inspired interface design
-- Advanced AI capabilities
+- Multiple AI companions with unique personalities
-- Secure payment system
+- Safe, judgment-free environment for practice
+- Daily free access with premium features
-- Cross-platform compatibility
+- Privacy-focused design

+### AI Companions
+- **Samantha**: Warm, supportive companion inspired by "Her"
+- **Elias**: Dating coach and "rizz" expert
+- **Lyra**: Mystical love oracle (coming soon)

-### Payment Model
+### Access Model
-- **Free Demo**: 3-minute trial period
-- **Premium Companions**: Individual SOL-based payments
+- **Free Access**: 5 minutes daily with all companions
-- **No Wallet Connection**: Enhanced privacy and security
+- **Premium Features**: Enhanced capabilities and extended access
+- **Privacy First**: Secure, private conversations

 ## 🔧 Development